Millicent Sutherland-Leveson-Gower, Duchess of Sutherland

 Millicent Sutherland-Leveson-Gower, Duchess of Sutherland RRC (née Lady Millicent Fanny St. Clair-Erskine, 20 October 1867 - 20 August 1955) was a Scottish society hostess, social reformer, author, editor, journalist, and playwright, often using the pen name Erskine Gower.
 Her first husband was Cromartie Sutherland-Leveson-Gower, 4th Duke of Sutherland.
 By her two later marriages, she was known as Lady Millicent Fitzgerald and Lady Millicent Hawes, the latter of which was the name she used at the time of her death.

 Birth and family

 She was born at Dysart House in Fife, the eldest daughter of the Scottish Conservative politician Robert St Clair-Erskine, 4th Earl of Rosslyn.
 Her sisters were Sybil Fane, Countess of Westmorland and Lady Angela Forbes.
 Their mother, Blanche Adeliza Fitzroy, was the widow of the Hon.
 Charles Maynard, making them half-sisters to Daisy Greville, Countess of Warwick and Blanche, Lady Algernon Gordon-Lennox (mother to Ivy Cavendish-Bentinck, Duchess of Portland).
-Their maternal grandfather was Henry Fitzroy, whose father, the Reverend Lord Henry Fitzroy, was a Canon of Westminster Abbey, and their grandfather was the Prime Minister Augustus FitzRoy, 3rd Duke of Grafton.
+Their maternal grandfather was Henry Fitzroy, whose father, the Reverend Lord Henry Fitzroy, was a Canon of Westminster Abbey, in turn a son of the Prime Minister Augustus FitzRoy, 3rd Duke of Grafton.